 - (a) Sanctioning Decision.
 The College employees responsible for determining sanctions are as follows: - (i) Students.
 Sanctions regarding students and student groups, organizations and teams will be determined by the Determination Panel.
-The Determination Panel, in its discretion, may ask a Student Affairs representative to appear before and address the Determination Panel regarding sanctions.
+A Student Affairs representative will appear before and address the Determination Panel regarding sanctions.
 The Determination Panel's determination will be shared with the Parties as set forth in Section VII.B.6.
 Sanctions may be determined during the same meeting in which responsibility is determined, as set forth in Sections VII.B.4(c) and (d). - (ii) Teaching Faculty.
-The Title IX Coordinator will provide the Vice President for Academic Affairs and Dean of the College ("Dean of the College") with a copy of the Determination Panel's written notification of its determination of responsibility as well as the Investigative Report.
-The Dean of the College will determine an appropriate sanction(s).
-If the Dean determines that a sanction of dismissal for is recommended, the sanction will be reviewed pursuant to the Statutes of the Faculty (or after such time as the Statutes of the Faculty are amended to remove sanctions of dismissal under the Sexual Misconduct Policy from review under Statutes of the Faculty, Section VII.B.7(b)).
-The Dean will then provide written notification to the Title IX Coordinator of the action taken with regard to the faculty member. - (iii) Exempt Employees, Other Than Teaching Faculty.
-Sanctions regarding exempt employees, as defined by the College, will be determined by the Employee's Vice President (or his/her designee).
+The Title IX Coordinator will provide the Provost/Dean of the College ("Dean of the College") with a copy of the Determination Panel's written notification of its determination of responsibility as well as the Investigative Report.
+The

+Dean of the College will determine an appropriate sanction(s).
+If the Dean of the College determines that a sanction of dismissal for is recommended, the sanction will be reviewed under Section VII.B.7(b).
+The Dean of the College will then provide written notification to the Title IX Coordinator of the action taken with regard to the faculty member.

+- (iii) Exempt Employees, Other Than Teaching Faculty.
+Sanctions regarding exempt employees, as defined by the College, will be determined by the Employee's Vice President (or his/her designee) or in the case of an employee in the Athletics Department or who reports to the President, the President's designee.
 The Director of Human Resources (or his/her designee) will be consulted on any sanction.
-The Title IX Coordinator will provide such vice president and director with a copy of the Determination Panel's written notification of its determination of responsibility as well as the Investigative Report. - (iv) Non-Exempt Employees.
+The Title IX Coordinator will provide such official(s) with a copy of the Determination Panel's written notification of its determination of responsibility as well as the Investigative Report. - (iv) Non-Exempt Employees.
 Sanctions regarding non-exempt employees, as defined by the College, vendors, independent contractors and other third parties will be determined by the Director of Human Resources (or his/her designee).
-The Title IX Coordinator will provide the Director of Human Resources with a copy of the Determination Panel's written notification of its determination of responsibility as well as the Investigative Report.
+The Title IX Coordinator will provide such official with a copy of the Determination Panel's written notification of its determination of responsibility as well as the Investigative Report.